 Harassment includes behaviour on the grounds of a protected characteristic which has the purpose or effect of violating someone's dignity or which creates an intimidating, hostile, degrading, humiliating or offensive environment.
 This would include, but not be limited to, abusive or inappropriate language, name calling, the display or circulation of offensive written or visual materials.
 Harassment may be open or covert, direct or indirect, an isolated incident or a series of actions.
-It may also include, in certain circumstances, off-duty conduct.
-Staff and learners can consider themselves fully protected by our policies at The TESS Group this includes at workplaces or at any other place where work or training takes place.
-The policy applies to staff and learners connected with this organisation even when they are on off-duty time.
-The occurrence of harassment must be reported to The TESS Group, without fear or favour, even if there is a separate policy in place at a learners' workplace which requires the incident to be reported to a workplace manager or supervisor.
-Because learners are in receipt of government funding for their training they are to be separately protected by The TESS Group at all times.
-Learners are to be politely questioned in confidence on each occasion of formal review and at other appropriate times as to their level of contentment with their workplace.
+It may also include, in certain circumstances, off- duty conduct.
+Staff, apprentices and learners can consider themselves fully protected by our policies at TESS this includes at workplaces or at any other place where work or training takes place.
+The policy applies to staff, apprentices and learners connected with this organisation even when they are on off-duty time.
+The occurrence of harassment must be reported to TESS, without fear or favour, even if there is a separate policy in place at an apprentices' or learners' workplace which requires the incident to be reported to a workplace manager or supervisor.
+Apprentices and learners are to be politely questioned in confidence on each occasion of formal review and at other appropriate times as to their level of contentment with their workplace.